Go digital and download or stream books, magazines, newspapers, music, movies and online resources to your computer, tablet, eReader or smartphone.

 We also have a video to help you get started streaming movies.

-Explore reference works in a whole new way online with encyclopedia articles at three levels, local and family history resources, car manuals and resources on learning to drive, and reputable sources of information about health and the law.
+Explore reference works in a whole new way online with encyclopedia articles at three levels, local and family history resources, and resources on learning to drive, as well as reputable sources of information about health and the law.

 With three levels of information for children, teens and adults, Encyclopedia Britannica offers much more than just encyclopaedia articles.
 You can also explore images, videos and related research in journals and ebooks and even translate information into different languages.
 You can access Encyclopedia Britannica either at the library or at home.